duckietown/docs-brown/book/doc-sky/50-pid-project/10-pid-theory.md

 **Note:** We are looking only for a higher level description to demonstrate understanding of the PID controllers.

 ### Velocity Control
 Suppose you are implementing a velocity PID controller for your drone.
 In this case, the drone only moves forward/backward and left/right.
-For example, fly your drone in velocity control mode (the default) and observe the following behavior: 1) press and hold ‘L’ for a few seconds, then 2) release ‘L’ to stop the drone from moving.
+Your (hypothetical) controller is implemented so that when 'L' is pressed, the drone moves left at a constant velocity, and when 'L' is released, the drone stops moving.

-1. What is the *setpoint*, *process variable*, *error* and *control variable* for the veloity PID controller?
+1. What is the *setpoint*, *process variable*, *error* and *control variable* for the velocity PID controller?
 2. How do these key terms change to cause the drone to move when you press ‘L’?

 **Note:** We are looking only for a higher level description to demonstrate understanding of the PID controllers.